civicrm/civicrm-user-guide/docs/organising-your-data/contacts.md

 ![Contact_ChangeLog](../_edit/static/CiviCRM_update-CiviCore-Contact_ChangeLog-en.jpg "Contact_ChangeLog")

-NOTE: Administrators can use the Contact Logging Report to get detailed information on changes to contact records (who, what and when).
+Note: Administrators can use the Contact Logging Report to get detailed information on changes to contact records (who, what and when).

 Adding contacts